 for the safe return of all the men from this parish

 8. Teigh, Rutland

-This plaque recognises the 11 men and two women who went to serve in the First World War and who all returned.
+This plaque recognises the 11 men and 2 women who went to serve in the First World War and who all returned.

-However, nearby is a hand-written ‘Roll of Those Serving in His Majesty’s Forces in the War of 1914’, which names twelve men and two women.
+However, nearby is a hand-written ‘Roll of Those Serving in His Majesty’s Forces in the War of 1914’, which names 12 men and 2 women.
 The twelfth man was Private William Haines listed as killed in action.
-However, as it was subsequently determined that he was a visitor to Teigh rather than a resident, Teigh retains its status as a Thankful Village.
+However, as it was subsequently determined that he was a visitor to Teigh rather than a resident, Teigh retains its status as a thankful village.